-Cord cutters come in all types and number in the tens of millions, and although this trend began less than a decade ago, it continues to soar in the U.S. If it maintains its upward trajectory, an estimated 51 million people will cut the cord by 2021.
+Cord-cutters come in all types and number in the tens of millions, and although this trend began less than a decade ago, it continues to soar in the U.S. If it maintains its upward trajectory, an estimated 46.6 million will cut the cord by 2024.
 Whether you’re a seasoned cord-cutter or are considering it as a great way to streamline your budget and customize your entertainment choices, there are a growing number of ways to get the most out of your decision to ditch cable.

 The shift to antennas and broadband.

 While Americans continue to cancel their cable or satellite service, some traditional TV providers are left reeling.
 In the third quarter of 2018, also known as the “worst quarter on record,” 1.2 million subscribers left their cable and satellite subscriptions behind.
 The primary reason?
 Price.
 Cord-cutting is an easy way to save money almost immediately.
 In fact, if you opt for a one-time HD antenna and coax cable purchase like this GE Pro Attic/Outdoor HD Antenna and RG6 coax cable or this indoor GE Hover HD Antenna Amplified and RG6 coax cable to watch over-the-air (OTA) channels, your monthly TV cost will drop to zero as you enjoy major network programming and more.